wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 There are some requirements on the data that must be present in the CSV file:

-- WIGOS Station Identifier, either in 1 column or split over 4 columns for each component
+- WIGOS Station Identifier, either in 1 column or split over 4 columns for each component as follows:
 - Observation year
 - Observation month
 - Observation day